thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "The code HTML tag should be used to define text as computer code."

-**Examples Note:** The screen reader did not give any indication of which part of the text was inside the `<code>` tag, but the tag should still be used when applicable.
+**Examples Notes:** The screen reader did not give any indication of which part of the text was inside the `<code>` tag, but the tag should still be used when applicable.

 <br><br>